Learning Interpretable Low-dimensional Representation via Physical Symmetry: Intuition

 The idea of using physical symmetry for representation learning comes from modern physics.
 In classical physics, scientists usually first induce physical laws from observations and then discover symmetry properties of the law.
 (E.g., Newton's law of gravitation, which was induced from planetary orbits, is symmetric with respect to Galilean transformations.)
 In contrast, in modern physics, scientists often start from a symmetry assumption, based on which they derive the corresponding law and predict the properties (representations) of fundamental particles.
 (E.g., general relativity was developed based on a firm assumption of symmetry with respect to Lorentz transformations).

 Analogously, we use physical symmetry as an inductive bias of our representation learning model, which helps us learn a regularised prior and an interpretable low-dim latent space.
-In other words, if it is a belief of many physicists that symmetry in physical law is a major design principle of nature, we regard symmetry in physical law as a general inductive bias of the human mind.
+If it is a belief of many physicists that symmetry in physical law is a major design principle of nature, we regard symmetry in physical law as a general inductive bias of perception.
+In other words, if physical symmetry leads an AI agent to learn human-aligned concepts in a self-supervised fashion, we believe that it could also provide insights into the ways that human minds perceive the world.

-The introduction of physical symmetry naturally leads to \textbf{representation augmentation}, a novel learning technique which helps improve sample efficiency.
-As indicated in Figure~\ref{fig:physics_symmetry}, representation augmentation means to ``imagine'' $z^{S}_{t}$ as an extra training sample for the prior model $R$.
-Therefore, it imposes an regularisation on the prior model by requiring the prediction of the $z$ sequence to be \textit{equivariant} with respect to certain group transformations, $S$.

-Through the lens of causality, physical symmetry can be seen as a counterfactual inductive bias, which assumes \textit{what if} the prior model makes predictions based on transformed latent codes.
-It also constrains the encoder and decoder \textit{indirectly through the prior model} since the network is trained in an end-to-end fashion.
+The introduction of physical symmetry naturally leads to \textbf{counterfactual representation augmentation}, a novel learning technique which helps improve sample efficiency.
+Representation augmentation means to ``imagine'' extra pairs of $z^{S}_{t}$ and $z^{S}_{t+1}$ as training samples for the prior model $R$.
+Through the lens of causality, this augmentation can be seen as a \textit{counterfactual} inductive bias of the prediction on the representation level -- \textit{what if} the prior model makes predictions based on \textit{transformed} latent codes?
+As indicated in Figure~\ref{fig:physics_symmetry}, it requires the prediction of the $z$ sequence to be \textit{equivariant} to certain group transformations, $S$.
+This regularisation also constrains the encoder and decoder \textit{indirectly through the prior model} since the network is trained in an end-to-end fashion.